misstaevere/InventoryManagementSystem/README.md

 ## Acknowledgments

 * Thanks to our very patient QA trainers Chris Perrins, Piers Barber and Alan Davis
-* also the training wouldn't have been the same without Mya the cat
+* Thanks to all the fabulous girls in this cohort, GIRL POWER!
+* I will miss Mya the cat, good luck Chris!